paolobasso99/polimi_recordings_downloader/readme.md

 2. With your browser [open Webex](https://politecnicomilano.webex.com/webappng/sites/politecnicomilano/dashboard?siteurl=politecnicomilano) and login.
 From the browser copy the `ticket` cookie value and set it using: `python prd set-cookie ticket "{COOKIE_VALUE}"`.
 3. With your browser navigare to the Webeep recordings section and copy the url of the page.
 4. Run `python prd webeep --academic-year="2021-22" {WEBEEP_URL}`.

+### GUIDE 4: Download from webpage
+This mode parses an HTML page where the professor links directly the recordings.

+Some steps are required:
+1. With your browser navigate to the page where the direct links are placed.
+2. Copy the URL of the page.
+3. Run `python prd webpage --course="{COURSE_NAME}" --academic-year="2021-22" {URL}`.

 ### Output
 Inside the output folder there will be: